Soul Food Favorite

 You can cook these up to three days before you need them, just keep them covered in your refrigerator.
 Warm them slowly on your stove when you're ready to eat.
 They'll taste even better after sitting for a day or two.

 A close-up of a bowl filled with glossy, caramelized sweet potato cubes.
-Pin it
+Save

 A close-up of a bowl filled with glossy, caramelized sweet potato cubes. | lilicooks.com